← Back to BlogHealth

 7 Vet-Recommended Home Remedies

-- Fountain water bowl — cats drink ~20% more from flowing water sources
+- Get a water fountain — cats drink about 20% more from flowing water

-- Add 10–20ml water to dry kibble — immediately actionable
+- Add 10–20ml water to dry kibble — easy to do right now

-- Unsweetened pumpkin puree 1–2 tsp/day — soluble fiber source
+- Unsweetened pumpkin puree 1–2 tsp/day — great source of soluble fiber

-- Gentle abdominal massage — clockwise direction (consult vet first)
+- Gentle abdominal massage — clockwise direction.
+Check with your vet first

 Constipation by Cause